bajeebis/go_code/README.md

 - Lastly, Printf writes th response to the standard output.
 First it was bytes but I converted it to strings via strings().

 ### Fetching URLs Concurrently
-- goroutine is a concurrent function execution.
+goroutine is a concurrent function execution.
 A channel is a communication mechanism that allow one goroutine to pass values of a specified type to another goroutine.
 The function main runs in a goroutine and the go statement creates additional goroutines.
+Each fetch sends a value (ch <- expression) on the channel ch, and main receives all of them (<-ch).
+Having main do all the printing ensures that output from each goroutine is processed as a unit, no danger of interleaving if two goroutines finish at the same time
+- Exercise
+  - 1.10 - was able to print the output to a file and facebook and google were always consistent.
+Something to note is the internet speed and if google and facebook has special cashing for any requests
+  - 1.11 - program broke after adding a new site that returns a 404 but accidentally left a '/' in the url and this was also the last argument.
+I suspect that there's something happening in the channels that a simple '/' broke the response second output.
+Must see in Section 8.9 for coping outputs
+  - 1.11 - IN ERRATUM - it was because the io.Copy was being executed before the lesson's own io.Copy thus making the bytes seem none.

+### Web Server

 ## References